Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

-We enlisted two experts to help us understand mink oil—leatherworker and YouTube host Weston Kay, aka Rose Anvil.
-And founder David Armstrong of Armstrong’s All Naturals to get their take on everything about mink oil for boots, from pros and cons to whether or not it’ll darken leather.
+We enlisted three experts to help us understand mink oil — leatherworker and YouTube host Weston Kay, aka Rose Anvil, founder David Armstrong of Armstrong’s All Naturals leather conditioner, and Mike Larson, Product Design & Development, Red Wing Heritage, to get their take on everything about mink oil for boots, from pros and cons to whether or not it’ll darken leather.

-Mink oil has a long shelf life and adds important oils and fats back to dry leather, preventing cracking.
+Mink oil adds important oils and fats back to dry leather, preventing cracking, and has a long shelf life.
 It also adds water resistance to the leather.
 The major downside is that it darkens leather.

-David Armstrong, founder of Armstong’s All Naturals, highlights that most mink oil is only 5-15% mink fat, and other alternatives like neatsfoot oil provide the same benefits.
+David Armstrong, founder of Armstong’s All Naturals, highlights that most products aren’t pure mink oil and only contain 5-15% mink fat, and other alternatives like neatsfoot oil provide the same benefits.

 So, What is Mink Oil?

-For starters, yes—mink oil is derived from the mink, the animal.
-Mink oil is a leather conditioner that is traditionally made from a mink’s abdomen fat; it comes in the form of mink oil paste or as a liquid.
+For starters, yes — is derived from the mink, the animal.
+Mink oil is a leather conditioner that is traditionally made from a mink’s abdomen fat; it comes in the form of a mink oil paste or as a liquid.

 While it is mainly used by shoe enthusiasts and leather workers today, this oily balm has its roots in Native American material culture.
 Long ago, indigenous populations such as the Chippewa used mink oil as a skin conditioner.
 They discovered that mink oil absorbed quickly and made their skin extremely soft.